 It also pays to be realistic about how long you’re planning to keep your car.
 If you intend to keep it for only a few years and then sell it on, it’s definitely worth choosing a car that’ll be worth as much as possible when you come to sell it.

-Some cars are far better at holding their value than others and there are many variables that can influence their ‘residuals’.
+Some cars are far better at holding their value than others and there are many variables that can influence their ‘residuals’ (residual values or RVs).
 You’ll typically find that a low-specification version of a premium car, such as a BMW 1 Series SE, will be worth more in three years’ time than a similarly priced non-premium vehicle with a high specification – for example, a Ford Focus Titanium.

 However, non-premium cars with widespread appeal (such as the Focus) and fashionable cars (such as the Nissan Qashqai) have recently demonstrated improvements in their residual values.
 If judged well, it can end up costing no more to own a Volkswagen Polo for three years than a cheaper Kia Rio, simply because the Volkswagen will be worth more in three years’ time.

 Be careful with optional extras

 The specification of a new car can have a significant bearing on how much it’ll be worth in a few years’ time, but you should always be careful when it comes to choosing optional extras.
 Although you’ll be adding cost to your new vehicle, you may not be increasing its value.

 There are some options that subsequent owners will expect a particular car to have.
 For example, before sat nav became standard on the BMW 5 Series, it would still have been seen as an essential item and cars without it would have been worth less.
 Generally, options that will have the most positive effect on a car’s value are those that are popular with the majority of used-car buyers.
 Tasteful metallic paint colours almost always increase the value of a car, as do certain option packages – such as MINI’s ‘Chili’ pack – that you’ll rarely find the relevant car without.